IBM/arcade/docs/index.md

 # Contributing

 We very much encourage anyone and everyone to join and contribute to this project.
-Please see the [contributing file](file:///Users/colin/projects/arcade/CONTRIBUTING.md) for more details.
+Please visit the [GitHub project](https://github.com/ibm/arcade) to learn more.